uodit05/QA-Agent/README.md

 2. Select a generated test case from the dropdown.
 3. Click **Generate Script**.
 4. Copy the generated Python code and run it to verify the test.

+## Extra Feature
+Added a chatbot to ask questions on the project knowledge base to easily query required information for testing instead of manually going through the whole code base.

 ## Support Documents Explained
 - **checkout.html**: The target e-commerce page we are testing.